 Recreation notes

 Fishing: The stream fishery is managed by Colorado Parks and Wildlife.
-For lake fishing, note that Strontia Springs is difficult to access from the Bear Creek Trail above Waterton or at the South Platte.
+For lake fishing, note that Strontia Springs Reservoir is difficult to access from the Bear Creek inlet off the Colorado Trail or at the South Platte from the confluence of the main stem and north fork of the South Platte River.

 Handicapped accessible fishing pier: A mile and a quarter up the canyon, the site was chosen for its mountain canyon stream location and access to fish habitat structures in the river.
 Handicapped persons have priority use.

-Hiking: The canyon offers a 6.5-mile hike to the dam.
+Hiking: The canyon offers a 6.2-mile hike to the dam.
 The Colorado Trail continues above the reservoir about 10 miles to the confluence of the North Fork of the South Platte and the South Platte.
 The Colorado Trail continues to Durango.
-Waterton also connects to the Roxborough State Park system.
+Waterton also connects to the Roxborough State Park system and Indian Creek Trail (USFS #800).

 Horseback riding: Waterton Canyon connects to the Chatfield State Parks trail system and the U.S. Forest Service Indian Creek system.
 Trailer parking is provided at Waterton and at the Discovery Pavilion.

 Wildlife viewing: Bighorn sheep and mule deer are often seen in the canyon, which also hosts more than 40 species of birds.
-To protect the bighorn sheep, dogs are not allowed on the canyon trails.
+To protect the bighorn sheep, dogs and other domesticated pets/animals are not allowed on the canyon trails.

 Directions